isabella232/magento-learn.en/help/free-video-library/debug-the-theme-for-exception-required-parameter-theme-dir-was-not-passed.md

 ---
 title: Debug the theme for exception Required parameter theme_dir was not passed
-Description: Theme debugging and exception “Required parameter 'theme_dir' was not passed”
+description: Theme debugging and exception “Required parameter 'theme_dir' was not passed”
 feature: Video Pages
 topics: development, front-end-development
 kt: 5570